ugumori/ugumori/README.md

 | CI/CD | AWS(CodeBuild, CodePipeline), GitHub Actions |
 | Communication | JIRA, Slack |
 | OS | Linux, MacOS, RaspberryPi OS |

+## Achievements
+### Refactoring applications written in Vue.js Options API to Composition API
+The difficulty of reusability and testing of the Options API and the complexity of code due to its large size have caused a decline in development productivity, and the Composition API was adopted to address these issues.
+By taking advantage of the characteristics of function-based APIs, logic reuse and testing became easier, and code readability was improved.
+This greatly improved maintainability and development efficiency.
+In addition, hands-on training using actual code was provided to team members to facilitate a smoother transition to the Composition API for the entire team.